Home

 Shift Work Sleep Disorder

-Side Effects of Shift Work Sleep Disorder
+Discover the Side Effects of Shift Work Sleep Disorder

-Shift work sleep disorder is characterized by insomnia and daytime fatigue, due to a persistent work schedule that overlaps with a person's typical sleep time.
+Shift work disorder is characterized by insomnia and daytime fatigue, due to a persistent work schedule that overlaps with a person's typical sleep time.

 In shift work disorder, the person continually struggles to remain awake during his night shift and to sleep during the day.
 If his internal biological clock does not shift with the work schedule, he remains in a perpetual state of imbalance.